Ludo (film): Release

-The film was initially scheduled to release on 24 April 2020, but was postponed due to the COVID-19 pandemic.
-Though they were rumors that the film will release on Amazon Prime Video, the release rights were sold to Netflix.
-The film was to release on 13 November, but then was pushed forward by one day to avoid a clash with Amazon Prime Video's Chhalaang.
+The film was initially scheduled to release on 24 April 2020 but was postponed due to the COVID-19 pandemic.
+Though there were rumors that the film would be released on Amazon Prime Video, the release rights were sold to Netflix.
+The film was to release on 13 November but then was pushed forward by one day to avoid a clash with Amazon Prime Video's Chhalaang.
 The film was finally released on 12 November on Netflix.